-Challenges Difficulty identifying or grouping plants, animals and objects in the natural environment, as well as manufactured objects like cars and clothing Don't notice similarities between seemingly different objects Unable to identify the sights and sounds of nature - birds and their songs, for example, or the appearance of plants, rocks or cloud formations Feel uncomfortable in a natural environment - may fear wild animals, dislike insects, sand and dirt, and miss urban conveniences Unaware of gradual shifts in the weather and the effects of factors such as temperature, humidity, wind and pressure Not concerned about environmental protection, pollution controls or water quality Top Careers for Naturalist Intelligence Hunters and Trappers Park Naturalists Sustainability Specialists Veterinarians Environmental Science Teachers, Postsecondary Animal Breeders Farmworkers, Farm, Ranch, and Aquacultural Animals Environmental Science and Protection Technicians, Including Health Forest and Conservation Workers Fishers and Related Fishing Workers to the mood, personality and goals of others.
+Strengths Challenges Sensitive to nature - feel a concern for, and connection to, living things and the natural environment Difficulty identifying or grouping plants, animals and objects in the natural environment, as well as manufactured objects like cars and clothing Observe similarities and differences in plants, animals and natural formations, as well as in manufactured objects Organize and group things according to their traits Enjoy growing plants, taking care of animals or learning about the natural environment Aware of subtle changes in the weather, climate and seasons Have an interest in conservation and recycling Don't notice similarities between seemingly different objects Unable to identify the sights and sounds of nature - birds and their songs, for example, or the appearance of plants, rocks or cloud formations Feel uncomfortable in a natural environment - may fear wild animals, dislike insects, sand and dirt, and miss urban conveniences Unaware of gradual shifts in the weather and the effects of factors such as temperature, humidity, wind and pressure Not concerned about environmental protection, pollution controls or water quality Famous People with Strong Naturalist Intelligence Charles Darwin (geologist, naturalist) Top Careers for Naturalist Intelligence 1.
+Hunters and Trappers Jane Goodall (biologist, conservationist) Jacques Cousteau (marine ecologist, filmmaker) Chico Mendes (human rights activist, environmentalist) Steve Irwin "The Crocodile Hunter" (naturalist, 2.
+Park Naturalists3.
+Sustainability Specialists 4.
+Veterinarians5.
+Environmental Science Teachers, Postsecondary6.
+Animal Breeders environmentalist) 7.
+Farmworkers, Farm, Ranch, and Aquacultural Animals8.
+Environmental Science and Protection Technicians, Including Health Forest and Conservation Workers Fishers and Related Fishing Workers